 As all of these cases demonstrate, disposing of unwanted cats, especially kittens, by throwing them out in the trash is not only pervasive but pretty much the perfect crime to boot.
 Nothing short of compelling everyone who handles trash from maintenance workers to haulers to personnel at recycling centers to either inspect or electronically scan everything that they handle before permanently disposing of it ever will be able to put an end to this horrifying loss of innocent lives.

 While that is unlikely to become a reality, the eventual abolition of both Animal Control officers and conventional shelters is a real possibility.
 If a free and humane alternative that respected life were available, most inviduals would willingly surrender their unwanted cats to these facilities.

 Free sterilization services, as opposed to jabs of sodium pentobarbital, would be another step in the right direction.
 (See Cat Defender post of February 12, 2011 entitled "Disabled Former Casino Worker Is Sent to Jail for Shoplifting Food in Order to Feed Her Twelve Cats.")

-Photos: Orange Street Cats (Tabitha), SCRAPS (Duff), Southend Standard (Titch and Gough), Albany Times-Union (Jack and Stalker, Walsh), WXXA-TV (Jack's box), Dave Zajac of the Record Journal (Pacman), and Darryl Andrews-Mann via the Daily Mail (Bale and Lola).
+Photos: Orange Street Cats (Tabitha), SCRAPS (Duff), Southend Standard (Titch and Gough), Cindy Schultz of the Albany Times-Union (Jack and Stalker), Troy Police Department (Jack's Box and Walsh), Dave Zajac of the Record Journal (Pacman), and Darryl Andrews-Mann via the Daily Mail (Bale and Lola).